Paddle Into Summer! Your Paddleboarding Guide

 Paddle into Summer!
 Your Summer Tahoe South Paddleboarding Guide

 Lake Tahoe is one of the clearest, largest, and deepest alpine lakes in the entire world.
 The cold winters and cool water temperatures keep the lake’s clarity extremely high.
 This clarity and the famed blue color of the lake, make Tahoe the perfect place to paddleboard - in fact, paddleboarding is one of the best Lake Tahoe water sports!
-With one of the heaviest winters on record coming to an end, the lake is full to the brim of fresh, cold, glassy water, waiting for you!
+The lake is full to the brim of fresh, cold, glassy water, waiting for you!
 Throw in a pine tree-rimmed shoreline and a backdrop of snow-capped mountains, and Lake Tahoe stands apart as one of the most unique paddleboard destinations in the world.
 Come and check it out!

 For those who haven’t been able to experience paddleboarding yet, you may ask, “why paddleboard?”
 Over the past few years, paddleboarding has become one of the most popular water activities in the world, due to its surprising simplicity.
 At first, it may be a little shaky but, there is a quick learning curve.
 This activity will test your arm, back, and stomach muscles!
 The key is that you will be having so much fun you won’t even realize how much you’re exercising.
 Because you’re standing up, you have a better view looking down into the famous Tahoe waters.
 This is hands down one of the best ways to see the lake and the mountains surrounding it!